drakeglauser/CookieAuditor/README.md

 - Only works with HTTP(S) responses and does not analyze client-side scripts that modify cookies.
 - Does not detect security vulnerabilities beyond cookie attributes.

+## Responsible use
+This tool is intended for developers, security researchers, and website owners to evaluate their own cookie security settings.
+Users should:
+- Not rely solely on this tool for security assessments.
+Instead, use it alongside comprehensive security best practices as the tool is meant for educational purposes.
+- The tool should not be used on any websites that don't give permission to use.

 Warning: A modified version of this tool could be used to scan websites for weak security settings and could possibly then be used to exploit them.